confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 5. Connect to PostgreSQL
 ------------------------

-Establish an interactive session with PostgreSQL by running this command:
+Run the following command to establish an interactive session with PostgreSQL.

 ```bash
 docker exec -it postgres psql -U postgres